 The SENDCO and the SAFLO have attended training in supporting children with emotional needs through outside agencies such as the Virtual School, or Yourspace Therapies.

-Outside agencies such as Hearing Impairment visit the school to advise staff/monitor individual children.
+Outside agencies such as Hearing/Visual Impairment visit the school to advise staff/monitor individual children.

 How will my child be included in activities outside the classroom including school trips?